 *Yoga session for kids

-* Indian street food by Carry on Naanstop
+* Indian street food by Curry on Naanstop

 Shrabani Basu is a London-based journalist and author.
 Her books include the critically acclaimed Victoria & Abdul; The True Story of the Queen’s Closest Confidant and Curry, The Story of Britain’s Favourite Dish.
 Her book Victoria & Abdul has been made into a major film by Oscar nominated director Stephen Frears starring Judi Dench and Ali Fazal.
 We are delighted that Shrabani will be joining us at CLF for a very special talk.

 Chitra Soundar is an Indian-born British writer, storyteller and author of over 30 children’s books.
 She often visits schools, festivals and libraries to share her experience of the stories she listened to as a child and her mum’s amateur drama club, which turned her into a storyteller.
 Enjoy Chitra’s storytelling from her latest books.
 Pattan’s Pumpkin, a flood tale from India and You’re Safe With Me, a bedtime story set in the Indian jungle during a thunderstorm.
 After the storytelling, get colouring and making masks.